-The Fund declares and pay dividends of their net investment income and any net realized capital gains according to the schedule below.
-Unless you instruct the Fund to pay dividends of net investment income and dividends of net realized capital gains to you in a check mailed to you, they will automatically be reinvested in your account.
+The Funds declare and pay dividends of their net investment income and any net realized capital gains according to the schedule below.
+Unless you instruct a Fund to pay dividends of net investment income and dividends of net realized capital gains to you in a check mailed to you, they will automatically be reinvested in your account.
 There are no fees or charges to reinvest dividends or other distributions.
-Dividends are generally taxable to you in the manner described below even if they are reinvested in additional shares of the Fund.
+Dividends are generally taxable to you in the manner described below even if they are reinvested in additional shares of the Funds.

-The Fund is generally subject to a 4% excise tax on net investment income and net realized capital gains that are not distributed on a calendar-year basis.
-To avoid this tax or Fund-level U.S. federal income taxes, the Fund may pay dividends of net investment income and net realized capital gains more frequently than shown in the schedule below.
+The Funds are generally subject to a 4% excise tax on net investment income and net realized capital gains that are not distributed on a calendar-year basis.
+To avoid this tax or Fund-level U.S. federal income taxes, the Funds may pay dividends of net investment income and net realized capital gains more frequently than shown in the schedule below.
 See "Taxation" below.

 Fund Distribution Schedule Event Driven Fund Dividends of investment income are typically declared and paid annually.
 Dividends of short-term and long-term capital gains, if any, are typically declared and paid annually.
+Merger Arbitrage Fund Dividends of investment income are typically declared and paid at least quarterly.
+Dividends of short-term and long-term capital gains, if any, are typically declared and paid annually.